Course

 Ask yourself...

-2. Did the treatment for hemorrhage run smoothly between the care team?
+• Did the bleeding treatment run smoothly amongst the care team?

-3. Would a staging system for hemorrhage help with efficiency or effectiveness for patient care?
-If you have used a staging system, was it easy to use and follow?
+• Would a staging system for hemorrhage help with the efficiency or effectiveness of patient care?
+If you have used one, was it easy to use and follow?

-4. Did it help guide the treatment of hemorrhage?
+• Did a staging system help guide the treatment of bleeding?

-5. Did a staging system make it more difficult to treat hemorrhaging patients?
+• Did a staging system make it more challenging to treat hemorrhaging patients?

 Recovery

-Once the patient is stabilized after the postpartum hemorrhage management and treatment protocols were followed, we must focus on recovery.
-The team should continue to provide heightened assessment surveillance on post-hemorrhage patients through lab work, vital signs, fundal assessments, lochia assessments, and patient symptoms according to your hospital policy.
-Items including documentation, patient education, and staff mock or drills will allow continued success to reduce rising postpartum hemorrhage rates.
+Once the patient is stabilized after the PPH management and treatment protocols are followed, we must focus on recovery.
+According to your hospital policy, the team should continue to provide heightened assessment surveillance on post-hemorrhage patients through lab work, vital signs, fundal assessments, lochia assessments, and patient symptoms.
+Measures including documentation, patient education, and staff mock-ups or drills will allow continued success in reducing rising PPH rates.

-Performing post-event debriefs is an extremely useful tool to assist with process improvements and to use for educational guidance.
-Debriefs should be completed once patients are cared for, but while events are still recent for the care team to remember.
+Performing post-event debriefs is a handy tool for assisting with process improvements and providing educational guidance.
+Debriefs should be completed once patients are cared for, but events are still recent for the care team to remember.

-During the actual hemorrhagic events, documentation can become more complex with implementing appropriate and timely interventions and assessments.
-To provide efficient patient care, utilization of recorder and postpartum hemorrhage paper documentation, similar to code events, will provide focused attention on patients and establish a reference for noted events.
-Having documented assessments leading to implemented interventions, medication administrations, and blood bank activations, in addition to a reassessment of these items, will provide an event timeline of patient status.
+During the actual hemorrhagic event, documentation can become more complex with implementing appropriate and timely interventions and assessments.
+An events recorder and paper documentation will focus on patients and establish a reference for noted events to provide efficient patient care.
+Having documented assessments leading to implemented interventions, medication administrations, and blood bank activations will give an event timeline of patient status.

 Patient education should be provided to all obstetric postpartum patients regardless of hemorrhage occurrence.
 All patients should be educated on when to call healthcare providers when to call 911, and normal versus abnormal bleeding.